sul-dlss-deprecated/lyberservices-scripts/README.md

 specific Ruby file (as in step 2 above) but you will also implement your own mechanism for generating druids to remediate and for logging their completion.

-Within the pre-assembly codebase, you will have access to the following remediation class.
+Within the lyberservices-scripts codebase, you will have access to the following remediation class.
 Pass it a druid and your remediation logic Ruby file, and it will return you success or failure and a message.
 You can also use the built in logging methods to record success/failure to help with resuming.
 You